MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelineobj-getstartstop2.md

-﻿---
+---
-Description: 'The GetStartStop2 method retrieves the object''s start and stop times, relative to the object''s parent.
-This method is equivalent to IAMTimelineObj::GetStartStop, but takes REFTIME values.' ms.assetid: '140842f5-3a24-4947-a360-ef97cba414ee'
+Description: The GetStartStop2 method retrieves the objects start and stop times, relative to the objects parent.
+This method is equivalent to IAMTimelineObjGetStartStop, but takes REFTIME values. ms.assetid: 140842f5-3a24-4947-a360-ef97cba414ee
-title: 'IAMTimelineObj::GetStartStop2 method'
+title: IAMTimelineObjGetStartStop2 method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimelineObj::GetStartStop2 method